zakk616/browserify-implementation/README.md

 This is the file you can bring into the front-end, as you would with a usual JS library.

-So, remaning bundle.js to leaderline.js, you can simply add the usual line in the header of your `index.html` file:
+So, renaming bundle.js to leaderline.js, you can simply add the usual line in the header of your `index.html` file:

 ```html
 <script src="leaderline.js" type="module"></script>